 The first EDF technological challenge addresses the topic of improvised explosive device (IED) and landmine detection.
 It was launched under the EDF 2022 calls for proposals and started on 1st December 2023.
 The organising consortium is supported by the EDF under the project HiTDOC.
 Four teams participate in the challenge, each supported under an EDF project (AIDEDex, CONVOY, DeterMine, TICHE).
 Dry-run tests are under preparation.

 The second EDF technological challenge addresses the topic of Human Language Technologies (HLT).
 It has been launched under the EDF 2023 calls for proposals and the projects have been selected in May 2024.
 The organising consortium will be supported under the project ARCHER.
 Three participating teams will be supported under EDF projects (AtLaS, LINGUARISE-DC, NEMO).
-The challenge will start by end 2024.
+The challenge will start by the end of 2024.

 Upcoming technological challenges: